Easter traditions return in Colusa County

 Later that morning, dozens of people gathered at Williams High School for another Easter egg hunt hosted by the Williams Community Church.

-In addition to awarding several prizes to children that found specialty eggs, the group hosted a raffle and back sale to raise money for the church’s youth group.
+In addition to awarding several prizes to children that found specialty eggs, the group hosted a raffle and bake sale to raise money for the church’s youth group.

-Additional Easter egg hunts were held in Arbuckle, Stonyford and the Colusa Assembly of God Church.
+Additional Easter egg hunts were held in Arbuckle, Stonyford and at the Colusa Assembly of God Church.

 The Maxwell Parks and Recreation District got a jump start on the Easter festivities and held their Easter Egg hunt last month.